ajmazurie/xbio.SemanticDistance/README.rst

 	# At this stage the two variables 'ancestors' and 'ic' contains all what is
 	# needed to calculate a distance between terms in the ontology.
 These
-	# variables may be serialized for further used.
+	# variables may be serialized for further use.

 	# Step 4: we create a 'semantic_distance' class with these information
 	sd = SemanticDistance.semantic_distance(ancestors, ic)